kevinjosethomas/sign-language-processing/README.md

   </tr>
 </table>

-You can watch a full explanation of the project [here](https://youtu.be/uuPxMWQRoXc)
+You can watch a full explanation of the project [here](https://youtu.be/uuPxMWQRoXc).
+You can read my paper documenting the technical aspects on [arXiv](https://arxiv.org/abs/2408.09311).

 # Table of Contents